-A rate rider is a temporary charge added to your monthly bill.
-In August 2021, members will see a new line item on their electric bill for the February 2021 Weather Event Rider.
+- A rate rider is a temporary charge added to your monthly bill.
+Beginning in August 2021, members began to see a line item on their electric bill for the February 2021 Weather Event Rider.
 The cooperative incurred about $35 million in power supply costs during February’s extremely cold weather.
 The weather event rider is intended to recover that amount plus interest.
 To lessen the financial burden on members, TCEC extended the rider over approximately 10 years.
 Read more about the weather event in the August 2021 Member Matters article from CEO Zac Perkins.

 Gross Receipts Tax